hemanthpruthvi/PyAstroPol/README.md

 ```

 ## Getting Started
+The package need not be installed as the installation scheme is not final yet.
+Follow these steps to start using the package.
+1. Download the package and extract it to a directory of liking - `<User directory>/PyAstroPol.git`.
+2. Add `<User directory>/PyAstroPol.git` to the `PYTHONPATH`.

 [PyAstroPol/Examples/](https://github.com/hemanthpruthvi/PyAstroPol/tree/master/Examples) contains reveral examples files to demonstrate the applications of the package.
 They are provided in the form of `iPython` notebook and it is a good way to quick-start using the package. __They also function as the test cases__.

 As previously mentioned this is not a design software.
 Hence, one needs to know the optical system they wish to analyze.
 As per the framework of the optical system, there are thee types of objects :
 1. Source